Contest success functions with(out) headstarts: Proofs

 \subsection{Proof of Theorem \ref{thm:headonly}}

-\textit{Proof of Theorem \ref{thm:headonly}}.
-ONLY IF: From Lemma \ref{lemma:logit}, the asymmetric logit CSF is derived as in Equation (\ref{eq:logit}) with non-negative strictly increasing function $f_j(\cdot), \forall j\in N$.
-Since NAR applies for all $x$, fix a feasible $x$ such that $x_k = 0, \forall k\in N\setminus\{i,j\}$ and $x_i + x_j = z > 0$.
-Denote by $x_i', x_j' \geq 0$ satisfying $x_i + x_j = x_i' + x_j'$ the re-distributed efforts of contestants $i$ and $j$.
-Taking arbitrarily another contestant $k$, the probabilistic allocation of $k$ would be the same before and after reallocation happening from NAR.
+(only if) From Lemma \ref{lemma:logit}, the asymmetric logit CSF (\ref{eq:ind11}) is derived.
+Since NAR applies for all $x$, fix a feasible $x$ such that $x_i + x_j = z > 0$.
+Let $x_i', x_j' \geq 0$ be redistributed efforts between $i,j$ such that $x_i + x_j = x_i' + x_j'$.
+Taking arbitrarily another contestant $k$, the probabilistic allocation of $k$ would be the same before and after the redistribution.
 That is,

 which is equivalent to